 The four steps to becoming a pharmacy technician in Idaho are detailed below and when they are followed, you will meet your career goals faster than you think!

-Step 2: Enroll in a PTAC-accredited training program
+Step 2: Enroll in a Idaho Accredited Pharm Tech Training Program

 Accredited Pharmacy Tech Schools in Idaho